Russian S-400 missile systems in India

 - Strategic Partnership: The procurement of the S-400 system strengthens the defense ties between India and Russia, two longstanding strategic partners.
 It further enhances the cooperation and defense collaboration between the two countries, contributing to the overall security of the region.

 The US Factor

-The major reason of US concern is the 2017 law ” Countering America’s Adversaries through Sanctions Act (CAATSA)”.
+The major reason for US concern is the 2017 law ” Countering America’s Adversaries through Sanctions Act (CAATSA)”.
 The Act empowers the US President to impose at least five of the 12 listed sanctions mentioned in Section 235 on nations who engage in a “significant transaction” with Russian defence and intelligence sectors.
-Whether US will impose sanctions on India, time will tell.
+Whether the US will impose sanctions on India, time will tell.